😌 Learn How to Simplify Host Firmware Updates with the Notecard on February 2nd !

 In battery-operated systems, and in particular those using energy harvesting approaches like solar power, the energy available to a processor and its peripherals rises and falls, sometimes between extreme levels.
 The Notecard is extremely low power in its idle state, and when staging data with note.add requests, but uses a nontrivial amount of energy when the modem is on and transmitting to and receiving data from a network.

-When designing a system that utilizes the Notecard, its a good idea to vary Notehub connection intervals based on the energy available to the system as monitored through a host's use of a fuel gauge or Power management integrated circuit (PMIC).
+When designing a system that utilizes the Notecard, it's a good idea to vary Notehub connection intervals based on the energy available to the system as monitored through a host's use of a fuel gauge or Power management integrated circuit (PMIC).
 Using the information available to the host, you can use hub.set to configure the Notecard's connection mode, as well as voltage-variable settings for inbound and outbound data synchronization.

 For example, when ample energy is available in the system, you may prefer to sync outbound Notes each hour and process inbound data every two hours.